Tesla April registrations drop in key California market

 Tesla shares fell 5.6 percent to close at $308.83 on Thursday, although the stock is up about 45 percent for the year to date.

-(Additional reporting by Joe White in Detroit; Editing by Peter Henderson and Matthew Lewis)
+Additional reporting by Joe White in Detroit; Editing by Peter Henderson and Matthew Lewis